paulsalem/skin.arctic.big/README.md

 ARCTIC mkII   BIG
 ===========

-A modification of jurialmunkey ARTIC skin optimized to use with small TVs / Screens
+A modification of jurialmunkey ARTIC skin optimized to use with small TVs / screens